Li Chunjiang: Charging period (2006–2007)

 In 2006, Li handed his position of head coach to Assistant coach Li Qun and traveled alone to the United States for further athletic study.

-Li Chunjiang's study abroad was not gilded, but he watched the game video day and night; he drove around the west coast of the United States alone, traveling among Seattle SuperSonics, Portland Trail Blazers and Sacramento Kings; he watched the NCAA at Oregon State University and Oregon University and asked the University coaches for advice.
+Li Chunjiang's study abroad was not gilded, but he watched the game video day and night; he drove around the west coast of the United States alone, traveling among Seattle SuperSonics, Portland Trail Blazers and Sacramento Kings; he watched the NCAA at Oregon State University and Oregon University and asked the university coaches for advice.

 Brilliant period (2008–2011)

 At the beginning of the 2007–08 season, Li Chunjiang returned to the position of head coach of Guangdong Southern Tigers.
 From the 2007–08 season, Guangdong began to rule the CBA for four years.
 They defeated Liaoning Flying Leopards (4–1), beat Xinjiang Flying Tigers (4–1, 4–1, 4–2) three times in a row, and won four consecutive titles, which opened the Guangdong Dynasty.
 At the 2008 Summer Olympics in Beijing, five trainees of Li Chunjiang were represented in the Chinese men's basketball team.
-In the 11th National Games of China, Guangdong men's basketball team successively defeated Shandong, which won the titles of the National Games.Coach Li also became the most successful basketball coach in China.
+In the 11th National Games of China, Guangdong men's basketball team successively defeated Shandong, which won the titles of the National Games.
+Coach Li also became the most successful basketball coach in China.

-New challenges (2013–present)
+New challenges (2013–2023)

-After being eliminated by Beijing, which lead by Stephon Marbury, Li Chunjiang chose to resign.
+After being eliminated by Beijing, which was led by Stephon Marbury, Li Chunjiang chose to resign.
 A few months later, Li Chunjiang took over Zhejiang Lions and led the team to the 2018 CBA Finals and finished as runner-up.
 In November, 18-year-old Li Jinglong, son of Coach Li, also made his CBA debut with 2 points and one rebound in nine minutes.